johanneswiesel/Convex-Order/README.md

 ## Prerequisites

 Python, NumPy, SciPy, Matplotlib, OT.
 The programs were tested with Python 3.7.0.
+For Bayesian Optimization package 'bayesian," hyperopt is also required.

 ## Running the programs

 Running the jupyter notebook plots the figures.
 The python files are used for the implementation of the optimization procedure.
+We provide two methods of optimization: 'Optimization' implements statistical sampling, while 'bayesian' implements bayesian optimization.
 An interactive version of 'Main.ipynb' can be run here: https://colab.research.google.com/drive/1bH8hJwxKaWZPQTPJ8RJzQBcgerl0de8P?usp=sharing.

 # License